Kuala Pembuang: Under Seruyan Administration

 Seruyan District Government in 1946.
 The Pemboewan government was changed to a sub-district with the name Seruyan sub-district with its capital city being Kuala Pembuang.

 In 2002, the Seruyan District Government was changed to Seruyan Regency with the capital city at Kuala Pembuang.
 Temporary Officer, Loper Anggus.

 In 2003, Darwan Ali was elected as the first regent of Seruyan Regency.
 He then carried out construction in the Seruyan Regency area, especially the capital, Kuala Pembuang.

 Government

 Kuala Pembuang is administratively divided into two sub-districts, namely Kuala Pembuang I and Kuala Pembuang II.
 The government of Kuala Pembuang rests on the Lurah who is appointed directly by the Regent of Seruyan Regency.
-The government in Kuala Pembuang is very unique because it is not regulated by a single government, but each Lurah manages his own Kelurahan.
+The government in Kuala Pembuang is unique because it is not regulated by a single government, but each Lurah manages his own Kelurahan.
 Kuala Pembuang, apart from being the Seruyan Regency capital, is also the capital of the Seruyan Hilir District.